Can I Join a Dating App While My Divorce Is Pending?

 California’s No-Fault Divorce Rules

 Some states consider fault when ruling on divorce cases.
 California is not one of them.
-The courts will not take fault for the divorce into account when deciding things such as child custody, property division or spousal support.
+The courts will not take fault for the divorce into account when deciding things such as child custody in Sacramento, property division or spousal support.
 The no-fault law could help you if you wish to start dating while your divorce is still pending.

 Your ex-spouse cannot use the fact that you are dating as evidence against you, to prove your fault for the divorce.
 For example, he or she cannot use your current love life as proof of adultery.
 This will not make a difference in terms of property division or alimony.
 State laws will determine these factors, making your personal life irrelevant.
 Dating before a divorce could, however, impact child custody.